Montgomery County Slip & Fall Accident Attorneys

 You must be able to prove that the property owner owed a duty of care to keep their premises safe.
 Pennsylvania law provides that the degree of care a property owner must exhibit depends on the guest’s legal status.
 This status is separated into three classes:

-• A business invitee is invited by the property owner for business reasons, such as a customer who’s purchasing goods from a supermarket.
+• A business invitee is invited by the property owner for business reasons, such as a customer who is purchasing goods from a supermarket.
 A property owner must keep the property in a reasonably safe condition and fix or notify invitees of any hazardous conditions on the property.

-• A trespasser is someone who doesn’t have authorization from a property owner to be on their premises.
+• A trespasser is someone who does not have authorization from a property owner to be on their premises.
 A property owner is not responsible for providing a safe environment for those who enter illegally.

 • A licensee is invited by the property owner for social motives such as a party or other gathering.
 A property owner must properly maintain premises to protect the licensee from known dangers on the property, not latent ones.